Alasdair-Munday/icons-discipleship/src/icons/icon2-the-table.md

   - question: The table is a place for celebration and party - Jesus was often found at parties!
 When was the last time you gathered people together to celebrate?
   - question: Are you listening to others well?
+Why not gather a few of you together to take it in turns to share your story and others listen?
+You may want to prepare for this by creating a timeline of the key events of your life?
   - question: "Do you know what it is like to be in relationship with you? "
   - question: Are there any broken relationships that the table reminds you you need to go and fix - go and be reconciled.
 Do you need to give or receive